trungk18/trungk18.github.io/_posts/2019-08-17-angular-material-data-table-export-to-excel-file.md

 ## 1. Export table that was rendered on the UI to Excel file (support both Material table and non Material table)

+You can just simply give your table id (without the #) to the `exportToExcel` function, your table will be exported to an Excel file.

 tableUtil.ts

 ```javascript